hpluska/APCompSciA/labs/CardSearchAndSort/README.md

 - minToFront

 In the CardCounter class write a method called minToFront.
 The minToFront method should locate the card with the lowest value in the dealtCardsArray then move it to the front of the array.
+It should return the new dealtCardsArray.
 The minToFront method should have the following signature,

 ```
-public void minToFront(Card[] cArr);
+public Card[] minToFront(Card[] cArr);

 ```